zonxa/seal/UsingSeal.md

 As full nodes execute transactions independently, different full nodes may evaluate `dry_run_transaction_block` differently.
 Specifically, developers should be aware that:
 - Changes to the onchain state may take time to propagate, and full nodes may not have the latest state.
-- `seal_approve*` functions are not evaluated atomicely on the same state on all key servers.
+- `seal_approve*` functions are not evaluated atomically on the same state on all key servers.
 Access by a specific user should not depend on a state that changes very frequantly as different full nodes may see different versions of the chain.
 - `seal_approve*` functions must not rely on invariants that depend on the relative order of transactions in a checkpoint.
 E.g., in the following code, the intermediate values of the counters may be different on different full nodes since the execution of their `increment` operations may be interleaved.

 ```move